Hair transplantation: Robotic hair restoration

 Robotic hair restoration devices utilize cameras and robotic arms to assist the surgeon with the FUE procedure.
 In 2009, NeoGraft became the first robotic surgical device FDA approved for hair restoration.
 The ARTAS System was FDA approved in 2011 for use in harvesting follicular units from brown-haired and black-haired men.

-Types of surgery
+Applications

 There are a number of applications for hair transplant surgery, including: